moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

  - How does the vendor intend to exchange or share GitLab sensitive data?
    - Security recommends using GitLab's Google Drive to share sensitive data with professional services vendors.
 Email attachments are not a recommended method for sharing data outside of GitLab's organization.
  - Does the professional services vendor adhere to strict human resource security practices including acceptable use and data protection training, background screenings, and security awareness programs?
-   - Security recommends that all employees within the professional services team complete new hire background screenings, complete annual security trainings, and acknowledge employee acceptable use and information security policies.
+   - Security requires that all employees within the professional services team complete new hire background screenings, recommends completing annual security trainings, and acknowledges employee acceptable use and information security policies.
  - Does the professional services vendor allow contractors or consultants to perform work from personal devices?
-   - Security recommends that all contractors and consultants in a processional services engagement work from corporate devices with managed endpoint security controls.
+   - Security requires that all contractors and consultants in a processional services engagement work from corporate devices with managed endpoint security controls.

  </details>